Ryan-DeStefano/Amazon-Remote-Sensing/README.md

 **Brazil Folder:**

-Conatians code to trace specific areas of interest of the Amazon Rainforest in Brazil.
+Main file for this folder is "Brazil Landasat Application.qmd".
+Contains code to:
+- Extract evi measurements from landsat satellites for specified points within specified plantations of interest
+- Calibrate the evi measurmenets from multiple Landsat satellites
+- Fit splines to the time series of evi measurmeents dating back to 1984.
+- Plots that summarize the overall trends of evi in these plantations

-**Brazil Folder:**
+**Peru Folder:**

-Conatians code to trace specific areas of interest of the Amazon Rainforest in Peru.
+Main file for this folder is "Peru Landasat Application.qmd".
+Contains code to:
+- Extract evi measurements from landsat satellites for specified points within specified plantations of interest
+- Calibrate the evi measurmenets from multiple Landsat satellites
+- Fit splines to the time series of evi measurmeents dating back to 1984.
+- Plots that summarize the overall trends of evi in these plantations